CSIRT-MU/BehaviorNetworkSegmentation/README.md

-# BehaviorNetworkSegmentation
+# Behavior-Aware Network Segmentation using IP Flows
-A dataset and analyses for a paper Behavior-Aware Network Segmentation using IP flows
+A dataset and analyses for a paper Behavior-Aware Network Segmentation using IP Flows